rancher/rancher-docs/docs/api/workflows/tokens.md

 ## Token Resource

-Rancher has an imperative API resource `tokens.ext.cattle.io` that allows for generating tokens for authenticating with Rancher.
+Rancher has an imperative API resource `tokens.ext.cattle.io` that allows you to generate tokens for authenticating with Rancher.

 ```sh
 kubectl api-resources --api-group=ext.cattle.io